 Yep.
 That is my trick to never overspending!
 If you think about it, if you use cash, you can’t overspend, right?
 After all, if you have only $100 to spend, you can’t spend $101.
 It’s impossible, right?

-By doing this, we never overspend.
-We never go over our budget.
-For us, it is not an issue of discipline, but more a matter of truly exercising self-control.
+For us, it is not an issue of discipline, but more a matter of exercising self-control.
 We think twice before we shop.
 Sure, we could use a credit card.
-However, we choose to allow the finances to dictate our spending instead of plastic allowing us to go over our budget (even if by only a few dollars).
+However, we choose to let the finances to dictate our spending instead of plastic allowing us to go over our budget (even if by only a few dollars).

-I do agree that not all ideas work for everyone, but here are reasons why it is best to use cash (and what to do to make it work).
-I always like to challenge someone who says that they could “never live on a cash budget” to really try it.
+I do agree that not all ideas work for everyone, but there are reasons why it is best to use cash (and what to do to make it work).
+I always like to challenge someone who says that they could “never live on a cash budget” to try it.

 You need to keep track every cent you spend.
-If you get cash and just use it as you please, without tracking it, I agree that it is very easy to go through it quickly.
+If you get cash and use it as you please, without tracking it, I agree that it is far too easy to go through it quickly.

-This helps you think twice about that extra latte or new pair of shoes you want to get.
-If the cash is gone – you can’t buy.
+Paying with cash forces, you think twice about that extra latte or a new pair of shoes you want to get.
+When the cash is gone – you can’t buy.

-My husband and I did this when we purchased our new television and stand for our family room a couple of years ago.
+My husband and I did this when we purchased our new television and a stand for our family room a couple of years ago.
 We saved the money and went to a local store.
-We found the items we wanted and I simply asked him what deal could they offer me if I paid them in cash.
+We found the items we wanted, and I simply asked him what deal could they offer me if I paid them in cash.
 Not a check.
 Not a debit.
-But cold. hard. cash.
+But cold.
+Hard.
+Cash.

 I believe that it was partly more enjoyable as it was the very first item we bought after we had paid off our debt.
-We actually had a small 25″ tube television that we used for over 2 years when are larger one was damaged during a lightning storm.
+We had a small 25″ tube television that we used for over two years when are larger one was damaged during a lightning storm.

-Sure, we could have rushed out and bought something right, but that would have come from our emergency fund.
+We could have rushed out and bought something right away, but we would have needed to use our emergency fund.
 A television is a want – not a need.
 For us, it was not a true emergency.
 We had a TV that would work.
-There was no need to nearly empty our savings account just for a television.
-It was about priorities and a TV is not one (as far as were both concerned).
+There was no need to empty our savings account just for a television.

-If you use a credit card, it is very simple for the average person to make just that minimum payment rather than pay it in full.
+If you use a credit card, it can be tempting to make only the minimum payment each month.
 For example, a $5,000 credit card debt at 22% interest, could cost you close to $13,000!!
-It would take just shy of 11 years to pay it if in full, if you make the minimum payment of $100 a month.
+It would take nearly 11 years to pay it if in full if you make the minimum payment of $100 a month.
 Your interest would be more than $7600 alone!!